How to register with local healthcare providers

 The University Occupational Health Service also offers advice on issues relating to university life, work and general medical advice.

 Disability Advisory and Support Service

 The University's Disability Advisory and Support Service (DASS) offers a range of support to students with disabilities, including those with long term mental and physical health conditions.
-From software to help you study, to alternative arrangements in exams, the DASS is here to help you access the support you need.
-If you would like to receive disability support, you will need to register with DASS, which means completing a registration form and providing evidence.
+From software to help you study to alternative arrangements in exams, DASS is here to help you access the support you need.
+If you'd like to receive disability support, you'll need to register with DASS, which means completing a registration form and providing evidence.
 The service is confidential and DASS won't share your information unless you give your permission.